ardimirzaei/ispw2022-abm-workshop/_episodes/03-intro_netlogo.md

 > - Setup model and go
 > - Adjust the speed of the model using the model speed (What are ticks?)
 > - Use the sliders to set conditions, the number of agents, their behaviour, their interactions, their external environment.
-> - thought experiment what type of conditions do we want to set (drought conditions, fertile fields... )
+> - Thought experiment: what type of conditions do we want to set (drought conditions, fertile fields... )
 > - See how they interact and they change, but how do we express the output.
 > - Run model with 3 agents (change model-version to *sheep-wolves-grass*) {: .challenge}